 SNAP in Maine

-Maine has the highest level of food insecurity in New England.
-Between the rising cost of living, inflation, and a myriad of other factors impacting households across the state, it can be difficult for Mainers to put food on the table.
+Maine has the highest rate of hunger in New England.
+With the rising cost of groceries and housing, it can be very difficult for many families to put food on the table.

-The Supplement Nutrition Assistance Program (SNAP) formerly known as “food stamps” is a federal social benefits program that helps households pay for food.
-SNAP benefits ease the burden of households having to make tough choices between food, housing, medical bills, and other expenses.
+The Supplemental Nutrition Assistance Program (SNAP) — which used to be called "food stamps"— is a federal program that helps people buy the food they need.
+By using SNAP, families don't have to choose between food, housing, medical bills, and other expenses.

 Frequently Asked Questions